microsoft/Quantum/samples/simulation/ising/generators/README.md

 ## Manifest

 - [IsingGenerators.qs](./IsingGenerators.qs): Q# code implementing quantum operations for this sample.
-- [Program.cs](./Program.cs): C# code to interact with and print out results of the Q# operations for this sample.
+- [Program.qs](./Program.cs): Q# entry point to interact with and print out results of the Q# operations for this sample.
 - [IsingGeneratorsSample.csproj](./IsingGeneratorsSample.csproj): Main C# project for the sample.